 If you ever want to see the Tour, it is free, at least when you see the riders in small towns.
 (You can buy VIP tickets for the hospitality seats in Paris).
 It had been suggested that I visit the tourist office first, but there wasn’t any time to do that.
 I just looked for blocked streets and crowds.
 I arrived 30-45 minutes before they were to come through and this paid off.

 Just be aware that streets will be blocked.
 I kept seeing signs saying the D979 to Bourg-en-Bresse was closed and that was understandable as they were starting in Bourg-en- Bresse, but I realized the trick was finding a town that intersected with the D979.
 Look at the Tour de France route map that is on their website.
 It lists the date, route (including all the start, finish and towns in between).
+Check out Wakingupwild which highlights some of the beautiful spots on the 2018 Tour.

 - Bring a picnic and get there early to enjoy the whole event